nsfinkelstein/blog/content/posts/2024-02-08-pdf-parsing-datasets.md

 [OCR-free Document Understanding Transformer](https://arxiv.org/pdf/2111.15664.pdf) paper.
 It produces synthetic documents by taking the following steps:

-- randomly select background images randomly from imagenet
+- randomly select background images from imagenet
 - randomly select "paper texture" from photos of paper
 - apply random distortion to paper texture
 - generate a random grid-based layout of text boxes of differing sizes and locations